 - Any recipe calling for 1 box (1 pound; 2 sheets) store-bought puff pastry

-- Berry Turnovers (pictured above)
+- Berry Turnovers (pictured above and below)

 - Cranberry Brie Puff Pastry Tarts